Amankumar7340/Voice-to-Text/README.md

 3. **Speak**: Speak into your microphone, and the app will transcribe your speech in real-time.
 4. **Stop Listening**: Click the "Stop Listening" button to end the transcription.
 The transcribed text will be saved in a new section.
 5. **Copy Text**: Click the "Copy" button next to any saved conversation to copy the text to your clipboard.

-### Prerequisites

-- A modern web browser that supports the Web Speech API (e.g., Google Chrome, Firefox).
-- A microphone.